Waterless printing: Overview

 The main difference between waterless and conventional inks is in the resins or vehicles that are used.
 Vehicles for waterless inks are selected for their rheological properties and tend to have higher viscosities than resins used in conventional ink systems.

 The theory behind waterless printing is that the silicone material which makes up the non-image area of the plate has a very low surface energy.
 This material will resist ink provided the ink's viscosity is such that it has a greater affinity for itself than it does for silicone.

 One factor that will affect viscosity is temperature.
-By removing the water from the offset process, there is a loss of cooling effect on the surface of the plate.
-This will tend to cause a primary temperature increase at the plate cylinder due to friction.
+Removing water from the offset process results in a loss of cooling effect on the surface of the plate.
+This will tend to cause a primary temperature to increase at the plate cylinder due to friction.
 Because of the higher initial viscosities of the waterless inks, there is also a secondary heat generation in the roller train caused by the friction of milling the ink through the rollers.

 This heat is why press temperature control systems are required to allow for the precise control of temperature within the printing unit.
 The most popular systems use vibrator cooling, in which coolant is pumped through hollow core vibrator rollers in the inker.
 This type of system has been in use in high-speed web presses for many years.
 The technology has been refined and is now being applied to sheet-fed equipment as well.
 Almost all sheet-fed press manufacturers offer hollow core ink vibrators which can then accept the after-market temperature control systems.

 The function of the temperature control system is to circulate enough coolant through the roller train to carry away the heat that is generated by the mechanical actions in the printing unit.
-The Aniflo technology help to stabilize the temperature and have a consistent inking, important parameters for the process stability.
+The Aniflo technology helps stabilize the temperature and has consistent inking, important parameters for process stability.

-It is important to note that this type of system is not designed to chill or refrigerate the inker, but merely to maintain its temperature at a constant throughout the press run.
+This type of system is not designed to chill or refrigerate the inker, but merely to maintain its temperature at a constant throughout the press run.
 By maintaining a constant temperature, the viscosity of the inks can be maintained at their optimum levels.

 Proofing for waterless printing is handled directly from the film.
-It is important to note that not all analog proofing systems are capable of rending the low dot gain associated with the process.
+Not all analog proofing systems are capable of rending the low dot gain associated with the process.
 Experienced waterless printers offer highly accurate proofs.
 Some waterless printers are using carefully calibrated digital proofing systems successfully.